 Pennsylvania is not named after William Penn…at least not the one you think it was.
 It is named after his father (who was also named William Penn).

 From 1894-1908, Philadelphia City Hall was the tallest habitable building in the world (at 548 feet in height).
 It is taller and has more rooms than the U.S. Capitol.

-The smiley face emoticon was invited in Pittsburgh by Carnegie Mellon University Professor Scott Fahlman on September 19, 1982.
+The smiley face emoticon was invented in Pittsburgh by Carnegie Mellon University Professor Scott Fahlman on September 19, 1982.

-The only time George Washington surrendered his army was when he was a 22-year-old colonel in the British Army.
+The only time George Washington surrendered his army was when he was a 22-year-old colonel working under the orders of the British Army.
 His battle and surrender marked the first battle of the French and Indian War.

 The polio vaccine was created in Pittsburgh in 1955.
 Children in the city were the first to be given the new vaccine.

 Erie, Pennsylvania, was the snowiest city in the United States (with a population over 100,000) during the 2013-2014 winter.
 They city received 138.4 inches of snow.

 When it opened in 1882, the Kinzua Bridge in McKean County, Pennsylvania, was the longest and tallest railroad bridge in the world.

 In 1943, the Steelers and Eagles formed a combined team because neither could field a full team due to World War II.
 The team was called the Steagles and they finished with a winning record, something the Eagles had yet to achieve.

 The highest point in PA (Mount Davis at 3,213 feet) is at a lower elevation than the lowest point in the entire state of Colorado (3,315 feet).